RD17/ambar/README.md

 Yes, almost every Ambar's module is published on GitHub under [Fair Source License 1](https://github.com/RD17/ambar/blob/master/License.txt)

 ### Is it free?
 Yes, Community Edition is forever free.
 We will NOT charge a penny from you to use it.
-Basic cloud account is also forever free.

 ### Does it perform OCR?
 Yes, it performs OCR on images (jpg, tiff, bmp, etc) and PDF's.
 OCR is perfomed by well-known open-source library Tesseract.
 We tuned it to achieve best perfomance and quality on scanned documents.
 You can easily find all files on which OCR was perfomed with `tags:ocr` query